johannilsson/ao11/README.md

 # Android Only 2011

 Part of my presentation about building Custom UI Components at Android Only 2011.

 ## Demo 1

-A price view using a simple `TextView`.
+A price view using a `TextView`.
+Different colors applied within the `Activity`.

 ## Demo 2

-A custom `PriceView`.
+A custom `PriceView` refactored from Demo 1.

 ## Demo 3